Bebe Rexha Responds To Troll Who Told Her To Lose Weight

 Bebe Rexha performed on Ellen last week and was proud to appear on the show, singing an empowering song.
 The “Last Hurrah” songstress wore a black dress with a thigh-high slit.
 She paired the ensemble with thigh-high boots and left the accessories to a bare minimum, which The Inquisitr reported.
 She sang her latest single, “You Can’t Stop The Girl,” which is taken from Disney’s Maleficent: Mistress of Evil movie.

-Rexha uploaded a shot of herself on Instagram which appeared to be backstage at Ellen.
+Rexha uploaded a shot of herself on Instagram, which appeared to be backstage at Ellen.
 In the span of a couple of days, the post racked up more than 700,000 likes and over 6,400 comments, proving to be popular with her followers.

 While most of the comments were positive, praising the star for her beauty, one wasn’t polite in the slightest.